datstartup/ubuntuopenbox/lessons/m51-internet-apps-for-ubuntu-openbox.md

 [http://www.transmissionbt.com/](http://www.transmissionbt.com/)

 Transmission gives you the ability to download from both torrent files and magnet links.
-Transmission just get the job done for me.
 To install:
 ```
 sudo apt-get install transmission
 ```